Diocese of Skara: Protestant Reformation

-Bishop Bryniolph III Gerlaktsson (1478–1505) regulated the boarder between his diocese and that of the Archdiocese of Lund.
+Bishop Bryniolph III Gerlaktsson (1478–1505) regulated the border between his diocese and that of the Archdiocese of Lund.
 His successor, Bishop Vincent Hennings, was beheaded by King Christian II at the Stockholm bloodbath on 8 November 1520, although he protested aloud on his way to the scaffold against the injustice of his condemnation.
 Vincent Hennings was succeeded by Magnus Haraldsson (1523), whose election was not confirmed by the pope in spite of King Gustavus I's request.
 Instead the pope installed Johannes Franciscus de Potentia, a Franciscan, as Bishop of Skara, but the king refused to receive him.
-Gustavis I is widely considered to have started the Protestant Reformation in Sweden.
+Gustavus I is widely considered to have started the Protestant Reformation in Sweden.
 Bishop Magnus Haraldsson, though at first submissive towards Gustavus I, led his diocesans to Larv to take part in the Westrogothian rebellion in opposition to implementation of Protestantism.
-He was accordingly deposed by the king, who in 1530 appointed a Protestant, Svend Jacobsson, to take over the Diocese.
+He was accordingly deposed by the king, who in 1530 appointed a Protestant, Svend Jacobsson, to take over the diocese.

 After the Reformation, the former dioceses of the Catholic Church in Sweden were overtaken by the Church of Sweden.
 Värmland, part of the original diocese's jurisdiction, was separated from the Diocese of Skara and made part of the Diocese of Mariestad and then later transferred to the Diocese of Karlstad.